nbros652/bash-arg-parser/README.md

     I was looking for the -n or --number switch and could find neither

     $ ./script.sh -n 10
-    I was looking for the -n or --number switch and found "n"
+    I was looking for the -n or --number switch and found "-n"